Snaacky/thewiki/docs/getting-started/music.md

 - How this works, in a nutshell, is that the user's input audio file gets downmixed into a singular channel with `remix 1`, followed by the input track being replaced with a null file by flag `-n` (since spectrogram is a command that returns audio information and does not modify it, the audio itself isn't needed for much else). `-X,`, `-y`, and `-z` is used to specify the spectrogram's dimensions, where `X` is the length, `y` is the height (both in pixels), and `z` is the range in decibels. `-w Kaiser` produces the spectrogram calculated with the Kaiser window function. `-S` and `-d` are options that allow for the analysis of audio snippets, where S is the start and d is the end of the audio snippet.
 Finally, `-o "filename"` changes the name of the spectrogram.

 - You can find detailed explanations on each option flag [here](https://web.archive.org/web/20231025084509/https://sox.sourceforge.net/sox.html) as well a plethora of additional ones to fine-tune your spectrogram to your desire.

-- If you're looking for something that can produce spectrograms of various files and directories quickly, [sox-spectrogram](https://github.com/zeraf1m/sox-spectrogram) is a GitHub repo containing a useful script that takes away most of the heavy lifting.
-Feel free to fork or download the source code and customize it to fit your own uses and preferences.

 ## Comprehensive Guides